 have a serving of fruit, yogurt, a small piece of angel food cake, or a piece of dark

 Reduce portion sizes.
 Using a smaller plate can help you do this.

 Exercise each week.
-Aim for 60 to 90 minutes or more of moderate to intense physical activity 3 to 4 days
+Aim for at least 150 minutes of medium to intense physical activity per week.
+For

 Build activity into your day.
 Look for ways to get 10 or 15 minutes of some type of activity during the day.
 Walk